This post may contain affiliate links. Please see our disclosure policy.

 Since there are a few specific turkey meal in a jar canning recipes available, I’ve included all I can find.
 There are easily a dozen chicken meal-in-a-jar canning recipes on my chicken canning recipes list where turkey could be substituted.

-I hope to add a home canned Turkey Tetrazzini recipe shortly, which you’d serve over pasta.
+I hope to add a home-canned turkey tetrazzini recipe shortly, which you’d serve over pasta.
 That’s a classic leftover turkey dish, and so common that Mountain House used to have a freeze-dried version.
 Soon, I’ll have the canned recipe up for y’all.

 - Turkey and Gravy Meal in a Jar